-This course examines the characteristics of adolescents and young adults with mild disabilities from the standpoint of expectations for adult performance in today's society.
+Examines the characteristics of adolescents and young adults with mild disabilities from the standpoint of expectations for adult performance in today's society.
 An in-depth view of secondary special education is provided as a foundation for the study of curriculum and instruction.
-Approaches to academics, life skills, vocational/career development, post-secondary education and training, and the development of social learning competence are emphasized.
+Approaches to academics, life skills, vocational/career development, postsecondary education and training, and the development of social learning competence are emphasized.
 Particular attention is given to research concerning follow-up studies and related transition issues.
 A related field experience may be an option.
-Prerequisites: SPED 201, SPED 307, SPED 308 and SPED 309 minimum 2.5 GPA
+Prerequisites: SPED 201, SPED 307, SPED 308 and SPED 309, Special Education major, minimum 2.75 GPA